Michigan Counseling License Requirements

 How can I provide clinical counseling services in Michigan?

-Michigan only has one type of professional counseling licensure, which is the Licensed Professional Counselor (LPC).
+Michigan only has one type of professional counseling license, which is the Licensed Professional Counselor (LPC).
 LPCs are allowed to provide clinical counseling services in a variety of settings and with a diverse range of populations.
-While there are no formal requirements necessary for counselings interested in clinical mental health, the Department expects LPCs to maintain professional competency in whichever area of practice they choose.

 How do I keep my license up-to-date with the Michigan Department of Licensing and Regulatory Affairs (LARA)?